 It’s about hormones.
 And it’s not about testosterone.
 It’s all about oxytocin, the stress hormone.
 And the man in your life is not unique.
 Nationally, 60% of men refuse to visit doctors and those who make the great journey routinely hold back on disclosing personal health information.

-One important hint to understanding men — Male self-esteem is built around performance.… Read More »
+One important hint to understanding men — Male self-esteem is built… Read More »

 While no definitive proof can be found that diet impacts prostate health, there is clear and apparent evidence worldwide that prostate cancer rates are significantly lower in countries where men consume more fruit, vegetables and fish vs. the consumption of red and processed meats.